tamhdang/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

  - Import the bucket table (MS/MS only) exported from MetaboScape.
 Go to *File/Import/Table/File* and select the .csv file.

  ![img](img/metaboscapeexportforgnps/Metabo_2.PNG)

+4. Configure the Cytoscape style.
+ - For the *Label* properties.
+Select the column MOLECULAR_FORMULA and choose *Passthrough Mapping* as mapping type.
+ - For the *Size* properties.
+Select the column SAMPLE and choose *Continuous Mapping* as mapping type.

+5. Visualize the bucket table as a pie chart diagram.
+Click on the *Def.* box for the *Image/Chart* properties.
+ - Click on the *Charts* spreadsheet and select the group for visualization.
+ - Click on the option *Charts/option* spreadsheet and select the color-code for each group.

+6. Visualize the MS/MS spectral library annotations (make sure ChemViz2 is installed).
+ - Select the nodes with MS/MS spectral library annotation (column *LibraryID* in the Cytoscape node table).
+ - Right-click on the nodes and select */Apps/Cheminformatics/Show compounds table* or alternatively */Apps/Cheminformatics/Show structures for selected nodes* or */Apps/Cheminformatics/Paint structures for selected nodes*.

 For more information, see the documentation to perform visualization of the molecular networking on the data of the Coffee Project [here](../featurebasedmolecularnetworking-cytoscape.md).